jaawwaddev/saas-insights-hub-/CONTRIBUTING.md

-# Contributing to Elevate SEO
+# Contributing to SaaS Insights Hub

-First off, thank you for considering contributing to Elevate SEO!
+First off, thank you for considering contributing to SaaS Insights Hub!
 It's people like you that make this project better.

 ## Code of Conduct